What the best inkjet printer does

 What's the best defense (besides chucking your inkjet for a laser printer)?
 Buying a better class of inkjet.
 "If you learn one thing from this article, let it be this: The cheaper the printer, the more you'll pay for ink over time," Stern writes.
 "This is how companies make their money back on the $70 or $80 printers you buy."
 Cost-per-page is the secret.
 "Higher-end printers tend to use cartridges that print more pages, cheaper printers use ones that print less."

 Reviewers also praise printers that use separate cartridges for each color because you don't throw away unused ink as you would with a single multicolor cartridge.
 However, you do dispose of more plastic.
-(Last year, Epson did launch some cartridge-free inkjet printers with refillable ink tanks; they're all multifunction printers that also copy, scan and fax.)
+(Manufacturers have launched some cartridge-free inkjet printers with refillable ink tanks, but none are standouts in reviews.)
 Manufacturers want you to buy their proprietary ink cartridges, but if you don't need the best print quality, off-brand cartridges or cartridge refills cost less.